-It takes 3 to 6 weeks to heal.
-But symptoms can continue for 3 to 6 months.
+It normally takes 3 to 6 weeks to heal.
+You can expect symptoms to continue for 3 to 6 months.

 Smoking slows down your healing.
-So, we advise that you stop smoking (including vaping) while your fracture heals.
-Talk to your GP or go to nhs.uk/better-health/quit-smoking/ for more information.
+So, we advise you stop smoking (including vaping) while your fracture heals.
+For more information, talk to your GP or go to nhs.uk/better-health/quit-smoking/